 This program approves graduation and awards a bachelor's degree in engineering to students who have completed four years' learning according to the standard of the course as described in student handbook, who have met graduation requirements, and who have acquired a total of 46 credits in liberal arts education, a total of 79 credits in specialized education, and an overall total of 125 credits or more.
+This program also requires the students to write graduation thesis in English.

-• Goal of the Course Students are assigned to one of the various educational courses of Program of Civil and Environmental Engineering and to a supervisor.
+o Goal of the Course Students are assigned to one of the various educational courses of Program of Civil and Environmental Engineering and to a supervisor.
 They select the subjects in their specialized field, apply their acquired knowledge and abilities, acquire new knowledge, enhance their problem-solving abilities voluntarily and continuously, and conduct their research.
 Thereby, the program aims at cultivating the abilities described below.
 Correspondence of these abilities to the learning and educational goals of Program of Civil and Environmental Engineering is also described.